creanero/beamModelTester/tutorial_3.md

 # Frequency filtering<a name="frequencies"></a>
 When using beamModelTester, it is often necessary to focus in on one or a small number of frequencies, or to remove certain frequencies whcih are known to have RFI noise sources.
 To achieve this, one can use the frequency filtering options outlined below.

-Use what you have learned in [Tutorial 1](/tutorial_1.md) and [2](/tutorial_2.md) to load in the input files, crop and filter them and select only the linear channels xx and yy to plot.
+Follow the previous tutorials such that you have the [data](/tutorial_1.md#input) loaded into memory, and create [xx and yy channel](/tutorial_2.md#variables) plots for the model, the scope and the [difference](/tutorial_2.md#differences), and apply [normalisation](/tutorial_1.md#normalisation) and [cropping](/tutorial_1.md#cropping).
+Once you have this done, you are ready to start this tutorial.

-## Select Frequencies Manually
+## Select Frequencies Manually<a name="manual"></a>
 Firstly, let's choose which frequencies to plot manually.
 From the main menu, select Frequency Options to bring up the Frequency Settings Menu

 ![Frequency Menu](/images/interactive_snips/gicm_7_Freq_menu.PNG)